Skip to main content

 Overview

-Typo tolerance ensures that customers find the products they’re looking for even when their search queries contain spelling mistakes or typing errors.
-A shopper searching for “snekaers” will still see sneaker results, and “espreso machine” will return espresso machines.
+Typo tolerance ensures that customers find the products they’re looking for even when their search queries contain spelling mistakes, common acronyms, or typing errors.
+A shopper searching for “snekaers” will still see sneaker results, “espreso machine” will return espresso machines, and “lbd” will match “little black dress” products.
 This happens automatically and seamlessly, requiring no additional effort from the customer.
-The system applies corrections intelligently, only making changes when there’s high confidence that a typo has occurred.
+The system applies corrections intelligently using AI, only making changes when there’s high confidence that a typo has occurred or an acronym can be reliably expanded.
 This prevents over-correction of intentional spellings while still catching common mistakes that would otherwise lead to poor or empty search results.

 The system only applies corrections when confidence is high.
 This conservative approach prevents the frustration of having intentional searches incorrectly “corrected” to something the customer didn’t want.
-If the system is uncertain whether something is a typo or an intentional search term, it leaves the query unchanged and relies on other search capabilities to find relevant results.
+If the system is uncertain whether something is a typo or an intentional search term, it leaves the query unchanged.
+Other search capabilities then help find relevant results.

 Certain types of text are intentionally left unchanged to preserve search accuracy for specialized queries.